dflemin3/turf/README.md

 Overview
 ========

-`turf` is a Python library that performs Bayesian hierarchical inference and simulation of NFL games
+`turf` is a Python library that performs Bayesian hierarchical inference and simulation of National Football League (NFL) and Nation Hockey League (NHL) games.
+These models are inspired by the framework introduced in [Baio and Blangiardo (2010)](https://doi.org/10.1080/02664760802684177).

 Runs for Python 3.9+